TerraVia: Food

 In 2010, Solazyme launched its first products, the Golden Chlorella line of dietary supplements, as part of a market development initiative.
-Products incorporating Golden Chlorella can be found at retailers including Whole Foods Market and General Nutrition Centers.
+Products incorporating Golden Chlorella could be found at retailers including Whole Foods Market and General Nutrition Centers.

 AlgaVia and AlgaWise supply algae-based ingredients to food manufacturers, such as South Coast Baking Company, Follow Your Heart, and So Delicious Dairy Free.

 TerraVia is also responsible for the Thrive Algae Oil brand.
 Thrive is marketed as "The Best Oil For Your Heart" due to its high levels of monounsaturated fats, which are known to decrease bad cholesterol and reduce the risk of heart disease and stroke.
 Thrive has been praised by food industry professionals for its neutral taste, versatility, and high smoke point.

 The Gelson's grocery chain began supplying Thrive to the Los Angeles area in 2015.
 Due to its success in this market, TerraVia announced it would expand the distribution of Thrive throughout the West Coast in May 2016.

+In 2024 the original Solazyme/TerraVia team relaunched Thrive Algae oil.

 Aquaculture

-As part of its joint venture with Bunge Limited, TerraVia supplies aquaculture feed producer BioMar with an algae-based feed ingredient known as AlgaPrime DHA.
+As part of its joint venture with Bunge Limited, Solazyme/TerraVia supplied aquaculture feed producer BioMar with an algae-based feed ingredient known as AlgaPrime DHA.
 AlgaPrime DHA is a source of DHA omega-3 fatty acid. which is intended to reduce the aquaculture industry's dependence on wild fish as a source of DHA.
 AlgaPrime DHA therefore has the potential to boost the sustainability of aquaculture and allow the aquaculture industry to grow in spite of the world's fixed supply of ocean-based DHA.
+As of 2024, Corbion’s AlgaPrime™ DHA (originally developed and commercialized by Solazyme) is the world’s leading source of algae Omega-3.